Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Arranged across 15 main windows, the stained glass panes display over 1,000 scenes from the Old and New Bible.

 The bottom level of the structure is very plain because back in its day it was for staff and servants of the resident French king.
-Only the king and his advisors were permitted into the royal chapel on the second level.

 There are pamphlets available in many languages explaining each of the 15 panels, and the panes of stained glass contained in them.